-A couple of years ago, I found a fellow Tai Chi- & Qi Gong blogger.
+A couple of years ago (long before Covid), I found a fellow Tai Chi- & Qi Gong blogger.
 His name is Anthony Korahais.
 He lives in Florida and I live in Munich, Germany.

 I liked the way he talked about the internal arts and how he explained things.
 And then, I heard that he started teaching online classes.
 At the time he had a Tai Chi & Qi Gong studio, where he already taught for a couple of years.
 But in addition, he started teaching Qi Gong online.